 🔍 Live Preview

 A real-time preview panel on a dark background updates instantly as you adjust settings.
-The preview shows both the main zone and the algorithm zone (if algorithm fields are configured), so you can see the exact layout before placing it in your drawing.
+The preview shows both the main zone and the second zone below it (Algorithm or Equipment Modules) when those fields are configured, so you can see the exact layout before placing it in your drawing.

 📁 Presets